cernvm/cernvm-launch/README.md

     ########### CernVM-Launch configuration ###########
     # Folder on the host OS which will be shared to VMs
     sharedFolder=
+    # Base folder on the host OS where a CernVM subdirectory ('CernVM' on Win and Mac, '.cernvm' on Linux) is created.
-    # Folder on the host OS where all VM configuration files and images are stored (can get large)
+    # All VM configuration files and images are stored in this subdirectory (can get large).
     # Changing this folder will disconnect already existing machines from CernVM-Launch
     launchHomeFolder=
     ########### Default VM parameters ###########